 Let's move on to the next survey question: Why don't you use a shot timer?

 We'll cover the “too expensive” answer under the next question.
 But as far as the “don't see any benefit” I've got you covered.

 In the fight for your life every second counts.
 You may think you're getting better at your self-defense shooting by going to the range, but if you're not comparing your shots against industry standards, you'll have no idea if you are actually improving.

 Your goal with any defensive shooting is to not only shoot accurately but also quickly.
-You really can't isolate the two.

 If you're just shooting accurately that's only half the battle because you could be fired upon by the bad guy, get hit, and get dead simply because you had no idea how fast you were supposed to draw your gun and get on target.